william-index/williamanderson2016/content/posts/2015/speaking-to-machines.md

 $subtitle: "Writing Collision Detection with Machine Code"
 $dates:
   published: 2015/08/28
-$excerpt: We tend to be quite removed from how code actually works beyond layers of abstraction.
+excerpt: We tend to be quite removed from how code actually works beyond layers of abstraction.
 Here we take a look at writing collision detection with zeros and ones.
 $cover_img: 2015/images/machine_code/cover.gif
 $public: true
 ---